 Plan on late breakfast at The Spoon in Langlois with griddle-hot pancakes and French toast drizzled in locally made cranberry syrup from Bowman Bogs.
 Next door, the Floras Creek Coffee Company’s house-roasted local mocha will fuel your hunt for sweet blueberries at family farms like Valentine Blueberries, Twin Creek Ranch and Jensen’s Blueberries.

 Spread your picnic blanket in the sunshine at Dragonfly Farm & Nursery in Langlois and enjoy a post-lunch stroll through the verdant grounds and greenhouses where you can pick out young blueberry bushes to plant at home.
-If you still have room after lunch, stop in at The Rolling Pin Bakery in Bandon for a biscuit made with blueberries from Twin Creek Ranch or strawberries from Valley Flora.
+If you still have room after lunch, stop in at The Rolling Pin Bake and Brew in Bandon for a biscuit made with blueberries from Twin Creek Ranch or strawberries from Valley Flora.

 This culinary treasure trek starts with made-from-scratch bagels and steaming coffee at First Rise Baking Company in Brookings.

 Thus well provisioned, head out for a two-hour exploration by kayak with South Coast Tours.
 Fish from the boat, forage for mussels and edible seaweeds, or just enjoy bird watching in the refreshing sea breeze.
 Post paddle lunch options at Barnacle Bistro in Gold Beach include the Fisherman’s Panini-melt with a side of garlic fries or crab cakes made with locally caught Dungeness crab and Oregon bay shrimp.
 The Arch Rock Brewing Company tasting room pours seaside sips of lager, pales and porters and growlers to go.
 Don’t miss Fisherman Direct Seafood with freshly canned albacore tuna and salmon to take home.